Strategies for Helping a Child With Autism Navigate a Birthday Party

 use your toolkit, take a break — it’s always okay.

-strategies inspired by Achieve Behavioral Therapy – schedule a consultation for personalized support.
+strategies inspired by Achieve Behavioral Therapy – personalized support for your child.

 🎈 🎂 🧩 🕶️ 🧸 🎁